 - Non-credit training transcripts

 - Public classes in partnership with the Community Development Foundation

 State training projects provide more than $1 million each year in reimbursements to area organizations to offset their training expenses.
-The WD&T program is a cost-effective way to improve the area workforce as a result of the state's commitment to support this program and each company's contribution.
+The WD&T program is a cost-effective way to improve the area workforce as a result of the state’s commitment to support the program and each company’s contribution.
 Partnering to share costs creates a winning situation for both the companies and the state.

 The Workforce Development and Training staff members assist business and industry with pre-employment activities, which may include recruiting as well as testing and training of prospective employees (provided such activities may be conducted in large enough groups).
 Pre-employment activities can be customized for a particular business or industry's needs.